ton3r/Spring-Boot-JSF-Example/README.md

 [http://localhost:8080/test.xhtml](http://localhost:8080/test.xhtml) - Protected view for admin and user role

-[http://localhost:8080/console](http://localhost:8080/console) - H2 Console (Note: should only be available for development)
+[http://localhost:8080/console](http://localhost:8080/console) - H2 Console (Note: should only be available for development, tip: use profile feature)

 ##Note from original##